notaliens/youshouldsing/README.txt

 -------------

-``make clean`` will blow away: bin/ include/ lib/ .installed.cfg .mr.developer.cfg develop-eggs/ eggs/ var/ downloads/ parts/ tmp/ share/
+``make clean`` will blow away: bin/ include/ lib/ .installed.cfg .mr.developer.cfg develop-eggs/ eggs/ var/ downloads/ parts/ tmp/

-Don't do this if you have data in var/ you want to keep.
+``make pristine`` does what ``make clean`` does plus it blows away the var/ directory (which contains database files which include any songs, recordings, etc that you've created).

 Running
 -------

-``supervisord -c etc/supervisord.conf`` will start up the app on 6549.
+``make start`` will start up the app.
+It will be accessible on http port 6549.

+``make stop`` will stop the app.

+``make status`` will show the current running status of the processes that compose the app.